True of False: The Rogue Ohio Power Bar is the best value power bar currently on the market.

-The loadable sleeve length on the bar is 16.25″, which is plenty of room to load a metric crap ton of weight.
-You can easily load 630 lbs of comp bumpers on the plate with room for collars at the end.
+The loadable sleeve length on the bar is 16.25″, which is good for 630 lbs of comp bumpers with room for collars at the end.
 If you have comp discs, you can of course load much more than this.
 The diameter of the sleeves is 1.96″, which is perfectly consistent with olympic bar sleeves.

 The sleeves have a grooved pattern throughout.
 The reasoning for grooved sleeves is that they can assist in keeping plates in place better than smooth sleeves when you’re not using a collar.
 I have found this to be true, but I don’t find the difference to be mind blowing or anything.
 I actually find grooved sleeves (on any bar) to be a bit annoying because they make a loud zip noise when loading and unloading plates.
 My wife can actually sometimes hear me loading/unloading plates from inside the house if she’s standing near the garage wall.

-The Ohio Power Bar is available in three different types of finishes.
+The Ohio Power Bar is available in four different types of finishes.

 - Bare Steel – This version has bare steel on both the shaft and the sleeves.
 There are pros and cons to this.
 The biggest benefit is that raw steel knurling feels great in the hands because there is no coating interference.
 On the other hand, bare steel is very prone to rust.
 If you live or train in a humid environment, you will need to regularly maintain this bar with oil in order to limit the oxidation.
 You won’t prevent it all together, but you can mitigate it to some degree.
 It will still produce a patina over time, but a lot of people like that look.